gfaden/quadruped/README.md

 Tap on the 'play' icon to the right of the globe.
 It should become a square icon.

-Tap on the globe
+Tap on the globe.

 Enter the URL: localhost:4200

 If you don't see the app immediately, tap on `Done`, and then tap on the globe again.

-Use the red/green/blue cylinders to `Move` robot in place
+Use the red/green/blue cylinders to `Move` thr robot in place

-Use the red/blue rings to `Rotate` robot in place
+Use the red/blue rings to `Rotate` the robot in place

-Use the USB button on the robot to reset the position.
+Use the image of the USB button on the robot image to reset the position.

 Use one finger to change the viewing angle.